vuetifyjs/vuetify/packages/docs/src/pages/en/styles/display.md

 - `flex`
 - `inline-flex`

 When setting a specific breakpoint for a display helper class, it will apply to all screen widths from the designation and up.
-For example, `d-lg-flex` will apply to `lg` and `xl` size screens.
+For example, `d-lg-flex` will apply to `lg`, `xl` and `xxl` size screens.

 <example file="display/display-inline" />